 The extensive native beech woods are carpeted with bluebells in the spring.
 Richly varied walks lead the serious hiker or casual stroller over many miles of footpaths on the estate and beyond.
 Long-distance trails are well organised in the surrounding area of the Cotswolds.

 Beyond the Owlpen valley is an impressive group of archaeological sites.
 The Iron Age hill fort at Uley is the most impressive in the Cotswolds, commanding views over the Severn Vale to the mountains of Wales; neolithic long barrows and Roman settlements lie on the hills.

 Owlpen and its neighbouring valleys form a haven rich in wildlife, with wildflowers in the fields, protected butterflies, deer and badgers a common sight, and a rich variety of habitat for bird-watching – never forgetting the fabled owls of Owlpen.

 As well as a traditional West Country livestock farm producing home-reared organic meat, Owlpen is a sporting estate perfect for all forms of country pursuits.
-There is fly fishing; rough shooting and clay pigeon lessons can be arranged.
+Rough shooting and clay pigeon lessons can be arranged.
 Riding, gliding and golf (with three courses) are all a mile or two away.
-Many activities are organized by us for corporate programmes or private parties.
+There are also options for fly fishing which we can recommend to our guests.
+Many other activities are organized by us for corporate programmes or private parties.

 And there is plenty of room for those who want none of these, but simply to breathe in the peace and utter seclusion of a timeless countryside.